eyeofparadox/eyeofparadox.github.io/content/posts/2025/11/physics-in-a-distributed-process-driven-information-based-universe/index.md

 _The Interdisciplinary Synthesist (Bridge-Builder, Visionary)_

-_“This is the kind of thinking we need--bridging physics, metaphysics, and phenomenology.
+_“This is the kind of thinking we need---bridging physics, metaphysics, and phenomenology.
 The language of ‘self-evident declaration’ and ‘abstract-manifest handshake’ reframes the observer problem, the nature of time, and the ontology of fields.
-It’s not about replacing science--it’s about enriching its interpretive frame.
+It’s not about replacing science---it’s about enriching its interpretive frame.
 This could inspire new models of consciousness, new metaphors for emergence, and new ways to teach quantum theory that honor its strangeness without flattening it.”_

 _Synthesis: The Response_